 Once HF SCS therapy is recommended by a pain management provider, candidates undergo a trial period with an external device to determine the short-term response to treatment.
 The trial lasts anywhere from several days to a week.
 First, percutaneous stimulation electrodes are placed under fluoroscopy in the posterior epidural space at vertebral levels ranging from T8 to T11.
 An external HF SCS device is then connected to these leads and taped to the patient’s back, staying there for the length of the trial.
-These leads and device are typically removed at the end of the trial period.
+These leads and devices are typically removed at the end of the trial period.
 Patients who report at least 50%33 pain relief from baseline after the trial period are eligible for the next step in this process, which is permanent implantation.

 The HF SCS device is permanently implanted into eligible patients after the trial period.
 Surgical implantation involves two incisions: one midline at the level of the upper lumbar spine and the other at the intended implantable pulse generator (IPG) site.
 The leads are then inserted into the epidural space utilizing a 14-gauge Touhy needle under AP fluoroscopic guidance.
 Similar to the HF SCS trial, the two leads are positioned at the anatomical midline in a staggered fashion in the dorsal epidural space between T8 and T11.
 These leads are typically placed with one tip at the top of the T8 vertebral body and the second tip at the mid-T9 vertebral body41.
 Lateral fluoroscopy is used to confirm the dorsal positioning of these leads.
 The leads then are sutured to the supraspinous ligament or deep fascial tissue with lead lock anchors and non-absorbable suture.
 Next, a subcutaneous pocket is created along the flank, above the belt line or in the buttock for placement of the rechargeable IPG41.
 Finally, a tunneling device is utilized to route the leads subcutaneously to the pocket site and connect them to the IPG.
 The electrical integrity of the device is checked with intraoperative impedance testing.
 The patient remains under anesthesia during the entire procedure as no patient feedback is required.
 This procedure is generally performed on an outpatient basis.
 Postoperative protocol prohibits excessive bending, reaching and lifting for the first 6-20 weeks following surgery.